Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 and .env

-(I’ll evolve these later on):
+files (I’ll refine these further later on):

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 | FROM node:17-alpine ARG USER_UID=1000 ARG USER_GID=1001 USER root # Trick to allow Wrangler to work without Chrome RUN echo -e '\ #!/bin/sh\n\ return 0\ ' > /usr/local/bin/google-chrome \ && chmod +x /usr/local/bin/google-chrome RUN deluser --remove-home node \ && addgroup -S node -g ${USER_GID} \ && adduser -S -G node -u ${USER_UID} node USER node # For Rust ENV USER=node WORKDIR /home/node # As of 2022-04-02, @beta = v2.0 RUN echo '\ {\ "dependencies": {\ "wrangler": "beta"\ }\ }\ ' > /home/node/package.json RUN npm --no-color install ENV PATH="/home/node/node_modules/.bin:${PATH}" ENTRYPOINT [ "/home/node/node_modules/.bin/wrangler" ] |